Explore Burnaby's portion of The Great Trail

 About the Trans Canada Trail

-The Trans Canada Trail, officially named The Great Trail, is a cross-Canada system of greenways and roadways that stretches from the Atlantic to the Pacific to the Arctic oceans.
+The Trans Canada Trail, is a cross-Canada system of greenways and roadways that stretches from the Atlantic to the Pacific to the Arctic oceans.
 The trail extends over 24,000 kilometres.
 It is now the longest recreational, multi-use trail network in the world.
 The idea for the trail began in 1992, shortly after the Canada 125 celebrations.
-Since then it has been supported by donations from individuals, corporations, foundations and all levels of government.
+Since then it has been supported by all levels of government donations from individuals, corporations and foundations.

 The Trans Canada Trail is a testament to communities working together.
 It links more than 800 communities, connecting all of Canada’s distinct regions, its three oceans and its people in a new way for generations to come.
 Because of the sheer magnitude of the project, it's provided a unique opportunity for Canadians to come together to fulfill a common vision–a trail stretching from sea to sea to sea–a physical symbol of Canadian unity.